-In addition there have been 12 units created through the remodelling of existing stock or acquisition of empty properties.
-A total of 90 affordable units have been delivered in the monitoring year.
+In addition there have been at least 4 further units of affordable housing created within the existing stock through the provision of grants.
+This leads to a total of 104 affordable units delivered in the monitoring year.
 This is significantly above the target of 75.

-- 1) Over the monitoring period, the Council has provided 6 Landlord Tenant Grants. - 2) There have been 24 tenancy protection schemes over the monitoring period. - 3) During the monitoring period 4 empty properties have been brought back into use.
+- 1) Over the monitoring period, the Council has provided 4 Landlord Tenant Grants. - 2) There have been 15 tenancy protection schemes over the monitoring period. - 3) During the monitoring period 2 empty properties have been brought back into use.